Electric generator: Power station

-A power station, also referred to as a power plant or powerhouse and sometimes generating station or generating plant, is an industrial facility for the generation of electric power.
-Most power stations contain one or more generators, a rotating machine that converts mechanical power into three-phase electric power.
+A power station, also known as a power plant or powerhouse and sometimes generating station or generating plant, is an industrial facility that generates electricity.
+Most power stations contain one or more generators, or spinning machines converting mechanical power into three-phase electrical power.
 The relative motion between a magnetic field and a conductor creates an electric current.
 The energy source harnessed to turn the generator varies widely.
 Most power stations in the world burn fossil fuels such as coal, oil, and natural gas to generate electricity.
-Cleaner sources include nuclear power, and an increasing use of renewables such as solar, wind, wave and hydroelectric.
+Cleaner sources include nuclear power, and increasingly use renewables such as the sun, wind, waves and running water.

 Vehicular generators

 Roadway vehicles

 Motor vehicles require electrical energy to power their instrumentation, keep the engine itself operating, and recharge their batteries.
 Until about the 1960s motor vehicles tended to use DC generators (dynamos) with electromechanical regulators.
 Following the historical trend above and for many of the same reasons, these have now been replaced by alternators with built-in rectifier circuits.